newchuyalong/libgdx-learning/Extending-the-simple-game.md

 In this code snippet, we make the constructor for the `MainMenuScreen` class, which implements the Screen interface.
 The Screen interface does not provide any sort of `create()` method, so we instead use a constructor.
 The only parameter for the constructor necessary for this game is an instance of `Drop`, so that we can call upon its methods and fields if necessary.

-next, the final "meaty" method in the `MainMenuScreen` class: render(float)
+Next, the final "meaty" method in the `MainMenuScreen` class: render(float)

 ```java
 public class MainMenuScreen implements Screen {